Ryan Tedder

-Ryan Benjamin Tedder (born June 26, 1979) is an American singer, songwriter, and record producer.
-He is the co-founder and frontman of the pop rock band OneRepublic, and has a concurrent career in production and songwriting for other musical acts.
+Ryan Benjamin Tedder (born June 26, 1979) is an American singer, songwriter, musician and record producer.
+He is the co-founder and frontman of the pop rock band OneRepublic, and has a concurrent career in production and songwriting for other artists.

-Tedder's production and songwriting work has been proved commercially successful.
+Tedder's production and songwriting work has been proven commercially successful.
 "Apologize", performed by his band OneRepublic, "Bleeding Love", performed by Leona Lewis, and "Halo", performed by Beyoncé, were each produced by Tedder and remain among the best-selling singles of all time.
 In early 2014, Billboard named him "The Undercover King of Pop" and featured him on the magazine's cover.
 He is a three-time recipient of the Grammy Award for Album of the Year for his credits on Adele's 21 and 25, and Taylor Swift's 1989.
 The Recording Industry Association of America (RIAA) reported Tedder's productions to have sold 450 million cumulative units worldwide.

-He served as a co-producer for the 2018 reality competition series Songland.
+He also served as a co-producer for the 2019 reality competition series Songland.